|

 a sponsor.
 New falconers are

-required to have a sponsor for the
+required to have a sponsor for at

 first two years.
 New falconers are